jimmyadeds/Failed-Banks-Analytics/README.md

 ### Project Overview
 ---
-This project performs exploratory analysis of failed banks in the United States between 2000 and 2024.
-It analyzes total banks by state, year and month.
-Based on the analysis, trends are identified, data-driven insights are generated, and recommendations are provided for future improvements.
+This project conducts an exploratory analysis of failed banks in the United States from 2000 to 2024, examining the total number of failures by state, year, and month.
+It identifies trends, generates data-driven insights, and provides recommendations for future improvements.

 ### Data Sources
 ---